 PRINCE CHARLES CINEMA (London, UK)

-London's legendary repertory film institution.
-Screens a creative and bold calendar of retrospectives, festivals and more in 35mm, 70mm and DCP formats.
+London's legendary repertory film institutions creens a creative and bold calendar of retrospectives, festivals and more in 35mm, 70mm and DCP formats, not to mention their super fun all night genre movie marathons.
 Its marquee is well known for its quirky messages and slogans.

 GOLDEN AGE CINEMA & BAR (Sydney, Australia)

-Originally constructed in 1940 and utilized as the home of Paramount Pictures in Sydney until the 1970s.
-The film house was restored to it’s former glory, with the addition of a DAVID LYNCH inspired bar in 2013, and now screens classics and cult movies.
-It sits within the heritage listed Paramount Pictures Building in Surry Hills, Sydney.
+Originally constructed in 1940 and utilized as the home of Paramount Pictures in Sydney until the 1970s, the film house was restored to it’s former glory, with the addition of a David Lynch inspired bar in 2013, and now screens classics and cult movies.
+It sits within the heritage listed Paramount Pictures Building in Surrey Hills, Sydney.

 AUSTRALIAN CENTRE OF THE MOVING IMAGE (Melbourne, Australia)